tatsumoto-ren/tatsumoto-ren.github.io/blog/ankidrone-sentence-pack.md

 Anki supports Opus on both PC and Android.

-Sentence Search contains sentences from the Core10k deck (iKnow, core10k) and Tango decks, thus this data is also present in Ankidrone Sentence Pack.
+Sentence Search contains sentences from the Core10k deck (iKnow, core10k) and Tango decks, thus this data is also present in **Ankidrone Sentence Pack**.
-If you already have these decks in your collection, delete the duplicates after importing the deck or download the "no duplicates" version.
+If you already have these decks in your collection, delete the duplicates after importing the deck.

 <p align="center"><a class="download_button" href="https://disk.yandex.com/d/yZsomdq4WB-crg">Download</a></p>